Sports et divertissements: Background

 The idea for Sports et divertissements was initiated by Lucien Vogel (1886-1954), publisher of the influential Paris fashion magazine La Gazette du Bon Ton and later founder of the famous pictorial weekly Vu.
 It was conceived as an haute couture version of the livre d'artiste ("artist's book"), a sumptuous, expensive collector's album combining art, literature, and occasionally music, which was popular among French connoisseurs in the years before World War I. Gazette illustrator Charles Martin provided the artwork, 20 witty copper plate etchings showing the affluent at play while dressed in the latest fashions.
 The title itself was an advertising slogan found in women's magazines of the period, designed to draw tourists to upscale resorts.

 An often repeated legend asserts that Igor Stravinsky was first approached to compose the music, but he rejected Vogel's proposed fee as too small.
 Gazette staffer Valentine Hugo then recommended Satie, with whom she had recently become friends.
 Although he was offered a lesser amount than Stravinsky, Satie claimed it was excessive and against his moral principles to accept; only when the fee was substantially reduced did he agree to the project.
 According to independent Satie scholar Ornella Volta, a likelier account of the transaction had Satie's young disciple Alexis Roland-Manuel urging him to haggle Vogel for more money.
 He was furiously scolded by the composer, who feared such demands would cause him to lose the commission altogether.
 In fact the 3000 francs Satie received for Sports was by far the largest sum he had earned from his music up to that point.
 Not two years earlier he had sold the first of his humoristic piano suites, the Veritables Preludes flasques (pour un chien), for a mere 50 francs.

 Satie was familiar with the livre d'artiste tradition.
 Some of the earliest examples had been published by the Montmartre cabaret Le Chat Noir while he was a pianist there in the late 1880s.
 He found in it an ideal format for his unique interdisciplinary talents.
 "Keep it short" was the only advice Satie ever gave to aspiring young composers, and the necessary restrictions of the Sports album - one page per composition - perfectly suited his predilection for brevity.
 Extramusical commentary was becoming increasingly prominent in his keyboard works of the period, and in Sports he indulged this by writing a surrealistic prose poem on each theme; he then meticulously calligraphed these into his India ink scores, in black ink for the notes and words and red ink for the staves.
-Whether Vogel expected these additional contributions or not, he wisely agreed to reproduce Satie's striking autographs in facsimile.
+Whether Vogel expected these additional contributions or not, he agreed to reproduce Satie's autographs in facsimile.